 Jessie joined the faculty of Gustavus Adolphus in the fall of 2009, and has since started a laboratory that has projects in atomic/molecular physics, computational physics, and 3D printing.
 He has supervised over 15 students in his laboratory on these projects, and welcomes students of all classes to join his group.

-Jessie enjoys spending time with his family, and many outdoor-type activities, including hiking and watersports.
+Outside of academics, Jessie enjoys spending time with his wife and three children, many outdoor-type activities including hiking and sailing, and table-top games.

 See more at my homepage.

 B.A.
 Carleton College 2001; Ph.D Yale University 2007